Anubarak/craft-relabel/README.md

 ## Requirements

-This plugin requires Craft CMS 3.0.0 or later.
+This plugin requires Craft CMS 3.0.0 or later. **Important**: if you are coming from Craft 2 - there is no migration currently so all your Relabels will be deleted.
+If you really need a migration feel free to contact me or backup the table and insert it on your own

 ## Installation